ShanaScogin/BayesPostEst/README.md

 ```

 # What's Happening
 New functions and enhancements to current functions are currently in the works.
-Please check back for more.
+Please check back for more or email us if you have suggestions.

 # Contact
 Please contact sscogin@nd.edu if you encounter any bugs with the package or have any comments.
 Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net) for more resources on Bayesian analysis.